Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Future directions and open challenges

 \subsubsection{Online resource orchestration}

-The pervasive systems are characterized by an extremely dynamic environment, where the available computing resources are volatile, and the load of requests may follow some statistical distributions.
-More specifically, ubiquitous nodes can join and leave the pervasive system randomly, which makes it hard to estimate the available resources.
-Moreover, the load of requests depends on the IoT application.
-For example, surveillance systems require frequent image processing (e.g., face recognition and crowd monitoring) every small interval of time.
-On the other hand, other applications, such as weather, air quality, and pollution level estimation, have to gather a specific amount of data before requesting the inference, which makes the load of requests lower.
+The pervasive computing systems are characterized by an extremely dynamic environment, where the available computing resources are volatile, and the load of requests may follow some statistical distributions.
 Additionally, the quality of the collected data may affect the depth of the adopted DL and consequently the computation requirements of the tasks.
 As an example, capturing high quality images allows to have a good prediction using smaller networks.
 In this scenario, early-exit techniques or squeezed models can be adopted.
-Having such data quality depends on the source device (e.g., UAV, professional camera, mobile phone, etc.) and the dynamic of the targets (e.g., fixed or moving).